MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsEventsPolicy.md

 ```

 ### -AllowedTownhallTypesForRecordingPublish
-This setting describes how IT Admins can control which types of townhall can have their recordings published.
+This setting describes how IT admins can control which types of Town Hall attendees can have their recordings published.

 Possible values are:
 None, InviteOnly, EveryoneInCompanyIncludingGuests, Everyone.